ddcots24/Hello-Fresh/README.md

 - **There are also times when feedback is not given in the standard way.
 It can be given through a support call or email.**
     - **It is important to also capture the sentiment of the text transcripts of these calls and the emails.**
 - HelloFresh can use a sentimental analysis from a natural language processing model to capture these missed sentiments to help cast a wider net on reviews which can overall help company performance and brand reputation.
+## Data Understanding
+- The image classification data comes from [Mendley Data](https://data.mendeley.com/datasets/nhs6mjg6yy/1).
+- It has about 3000 images of raw beef; some being fresh and some being rotten.
+- Some potential limitations are the amount of data I have; it could be more accurate with more training data.
+- The text classification data I received comes from [Trustpilot](https://www.trustpilot.com/review/hellofresh.com).
+Trustpilot is an online review community that connects businesses and consumers through genuine feedback from customers about their buying and service experiences.
+- The raw data from Trustpilot is important because to be able to run a sentimental analysis, you need a good amount of reviews of text and a target.
+- There are over 40,000 reviews which give me more than plenty of data to make a NLP model.
+- Aside from the text, I used topic modeling to make the data more robust and try and find deeper underlying reasons.
+## Beef Image Classification
+### EDA